Galeax/CVE2CAPEC/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the GNU General Public License version 3 (the GPL).

+For commercial use where you need to not be using the GPL, please contact us at `contact [AT] galeax.com` for additional options.

 ## Contact